Code-Institute-Submissions/bariryan-followalongPortfolio_JanResub/README.md

 I hope that this site can be a connection hub to meet both my clients interests and exhibit my work to a wider audience online.

+## User expectations

+ * as a user, I want to purchase work directly from the Artist.
+ * as a user, I want to commission original projects from the Artist in person.
+ * as a user, I want to see the work of the Artist Barry Ryan.

 # Features

 ![hello](https://github.com/bariryan/followalongPortfolio/blob/master/assets/images/mastermockup.png)